Grunny/zap-cli/README.rst

       load-session  Load a given session.
       new-session   Start a new session.
-      open-url      Open a URL using the ZAP proxy. policies      Get a list of policies and whether or not... quick-scan    Run a quick scan.
+      open-url      Open a URL using the ZAP proxy. policies      Enable or list a set of policies. quick-scan    Run a quick scan.
       save-session  Save the session.
-      scanners      Get a list of scanners and whether or not... shutdown      Shutdown the ZAP daemon.
+      scanners      Enable, disable, or list a set of scanners. shutdown      Shutdown the ZAP daemon.
       spider        Run the spider against a URL. start         Start the ZAP daemon.